UhqDev6/4netps/README.md

 # React + Vite

 How to running
-cd nameproject.
-yarn.
-yarn dev.
+cd nameproject -> yarn -> yarn dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.